SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-11-05-using-github-actions-with-unity.md

 * [code-scanning](code-scanning): solutions for [Code Scanning](https://github.com/features/security)
 * [pages](pages): solutions for Pages workflows

-Once you learn to read and build your own worlflows, these are quite easy to follow, take the [**DotNet**](https://github.com/actions/starter-workflows/blob/main/ci/dotnet.yml) base workflow for example:
+Once you learn to read and build your own workflows, these are quite easy to follow, take the [**DotNet**](https://github.com/actions/starter-workflows/blob/main/ci/dotnet.yml) base workflow for example:

 ```yaml
 # This workflow will build a .NET project